This article is brought to you by Aura.

 The bottom line: Any unfamiliar information from the IRS, Social Security Administration (SSA), or an unknown employer is a major red flag that you’re the victim of tax identity theft and need to act quickly.

 ⚡️ Find out fast if scammers are using your identity.
 Aura monitors your most sensitive personal information 24/7 across the Dark Web, public records, and more and alerts you if they’re being fraudulently used.
-Learn more about how Aura keeps your identity and finances safe.
+Try Aura free for 14 days.

-If you suspect someone has filed a fraudulent tax return in your name, here’s what to do:
+If you see any warning signs or suspect someone has filed a fraudulent tax return in your name, here’s what to do:

-You’ll need to file an IRS form declaring that you are the victim of identity theft.
-Form 14039 (Identity Theft Affidavit) lets the IRS know that your previous return is fraudulent.
-You’ll have to file this form along with a paper return and mail it to the IRS address in your state.
+• If you contact the IRS first: Use IRS Form 14039 (Identity Theft Affidavit) to declare that you are the victim of identity theft.
+File this form along with a paper return and mail it to the IRS address in your state.

-The IRS will begin its investigation by sending you a 4883C letter, which asks you to verify your identity and declare that you did not file the fraudulent tax return in question.
+• If the IRS contacts you first: You’ll receive a 4883C letter, which asks you to verify your identity and declare that you did not file the fraudulent tax return in question.
+Then, you’ll need to either speak with an IRS agent over the phone or in person at your local IRS Taxpayer Assistance Center.

 📚 Related: The 13 Latest Tax Refund Scams To Watch Out For

-How to report identity theft to the FTC:
+The easiest way to report identity theft to the FTC is online at IdentityTheft.gov.

 Most state tax administrators have specific resources for residents who are victims of identity theft.
 You can find these resources by searching for “Identity Theft” on the appropriate website or contacting the tax department directly.